CauseIam1/MyXRPL/README.md

 # MyXRPL
-AMM Turbocharger
-This site is a way to maximize AMM and asset holdings.
+AMM Turbocharger is a way to maximize AMM and asset holdings.
 On top of the amazing AMM itself.
 Here's how it works...
 Let's start with 5 XRPL assets (non corelating, no xrp) and let's create an AMM pool for each asset pair.
 Put the AMM pools in a different account than the one that you’ll be swapping (cold storage).